iremkapucuoglu/p4b-website/content/en/posts/Use Case Cycling Concept.md

 +++
 ## What is a cycling concept?

-A bicycle traffic concept can help to reduce increasing problems of bicycle traffic such as high accident rates.
-The focus can be on the one hand on the establishment of a basic bicycle route network or on the expansion and optimization of existing routes.
+A bicycle traffic concept can help to reduce current problems of bicycle traffic such as high accident rates.
+The focus can either be on the establishment of a new bicycle route network or on the expansion and optimization of existing routes.

 Both should result in an increase in the share of cycling and a decrease and relief of the MIV (motorized private transport) within the population (Amt für Stadtentwicklung, Stadtplanung, Verkehrsplanung, 2016).